 7.10 House Manager and Social Chair

-Each student house has at least one house manager, who is typically a sophomore or junior selected by house parents and the director of residential life.
+Each student house has at least one house manager, who is typically a sophomore or junior selected by house faculty and the director of residential life.
 The house manager is responsible for running the house store, assisting in the management of house jobs, and submitting work requests to the Operations Department.
 Each student house has between one and two social chairs, who are in charge of planning and implementing house activities throughout the academic year in an effort to further develop the sense of community among the members of the house and the boarding community.
-The social chairs are selected by house parents and the director of residential life.
+The social chairs are selected by house faculty and the director of residential life.
 The house manager and the social chair must serve as positive role models, help facilitate social connections within the house, and work to develop an inclusive environment conducive to respect and acceptance of others.

-7.11 House Parents and House Affiliates
+7.11 House Faculty and House Affiliates

 Students may use the free washers and dryers on campus located in the basements of Wheeler House, Admadjaja House, Hobson House, and Phelps House.
 For a fee, boarding students may sign up for laundry services through E&R Cleaners.
 Please see their website for a full list of offerings.
 There are several dry cleaners within walking distance of the school.